Dynamics and entropy of $\mathcal{S}$-graph shifts: Zeta function

 \section{Zeta function}

 Recall that the zeta function of a shift space $X$ is the power series defined as

-This section establishes an explicit formula for the zeta function of $\S$-graph shifts.
+This section proves \cref{thm:big-zeta}, establishing an explicit formula for the zeta function of $\S$-graph shifts.

 Before we start, it will be useful to introduce some new definitions.
-Recall that a walk in a set-equipped graph is composed of a walk $W = (v_1,\dots,v_n)$ on $G$ together with a selection $(s_1,\dots,s_n)$ of an element $s_i \in S_i$ at each vertex.
-In some cases, a closed walk may be formed by concatenating a single closed walk with itself several times.
+Recall that a walk in a set-equipped graph is composed of a walk $W = (v_1,\dots,v_n)$ on $G$ together with a selection $(s_1,\dots,s_n)$ of an element $s_i \in S_{v_i}$ at each vertex.
+In some cases, a closed walk $C$ may be formed by concatenating a single closed walk with itself several times.
 We let $\fc(C)$ denote the smallest closed walk that can form $C$ via repeated concatenation; we call this walk the \textit{fundamental closed walk} of $C$.
+(This fundamental closed walk may still repeat vertices; see \cref{ex:fund-cl-walk}.)
 Recall that the \textit{size} of a closed walk is the sum of the elements of the $S_i$ selected in the walk and is denoted $\lvert W\rvert$; the \textit{length} of $W$ is the number of vertices (including repetition) in the walk; this is denoted $\ell(W)$.
-(For example, in the closed walk $(a,d,a,d,a,d,a,d)$ with selections $(1,4,3,2,1,4,3,2)$, the fundamental closed walk is $(a,d,a,d)$ with selections $(1,4,3,2)$, so $\ell(\fc(C)) = 4$.
-The size of $C$ is $\lvert C\rvert = 1 + 4 + 3 + 2 = 10$.)
-Finally, we use $\mathcal C$ to denote the set of all closed walks in $\mathcal G$.